-SECTION 502.
-Budgets.
-The Agency shall propose to the Council an annual operating and capital budget by August first of each year, and may in accordance with the budget employ staff necessary to fulfill its responsibilities, and with the approval of the Council may retain legal counsel, consultants, and other professional services, including investigative services, to assist it.
+SECTION 502 - Budgets.
+The Agency shall propose to the Council an annual operating and capital budget by October 20 of each year, and may in accordance with the budget employ staff necessary to fulfill its responsibilities, and with the approval of the Council may retain legal counsel, consultants, and other professional services, including investigative services, to assist it.
 Such expenses of the Agency shall be assessed against the gaming operation.
-The Council shall approve, or modify and approve, the Agency's budget by September fifteenth of each year.
+The Council shall approve, or modify and approve, the Agency's budget by December 31 of each year.
 The Council shall provide such funding for the Agency as is reasonably necessary for the fulfillment of the Agency's obligations under this Code.

-SECTION 503.
-Audits.
-All gaming authorized under this Code shall be audited by an independent certified public accountant, at least annually, as required under 25 CFR § 522.4(b)(3), and copies of the annual audit shall be provided to the Council and the Commission.
+SECTION 503 - Audits.
+All gaming authorized under this Code

+shall be audited by an independent certified public accountant, at least annually, as required under 25 CFR § 522.4(b)(3), and copies of the annual audit shall be provided to the Council and the Commission.
 All gaming-related contracts that result in purchase of supplies, services, or concessions for \$25,000 in any year (except contracts for professional legal or accounting services) shall be specifically included within the scope of such audit.
-The Agency, or Council, or Commission may call for special audits at any time.
+The Agency or Council may call for special audits at any time.

-SECTION 504.
-Financial management.
+SECTION 504 - Financial management.
 Unless otherwise specifically approved in writing by the Council, all financial matters of the Agency, including, without limitation, all purchase orders, payments, financial records, and payroll, shall be processed through and by the Finance Department of the Tribe in accordance with general financial procedures approved by the Council.
+Gaming enterprise management and the Council shall be governed by fiduciary or trust principles and the obligation to exercise due care and prudent business judgment, including the obligation to avoid a material breach or default of any loan agreement involving the gaming facilities or gaming assets.